tie-set/stadle_docs/docs/quickstart.rst

 Just go to the `stadle.ai`_ and sign up for a free account.
 Then, login to your account, create a new project, and initiate an aggregator.
+(Just wait for a few seconds to get the aggregator running.)

 With your free account, you will be able to create one project and initiate one aggregator.